Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 “If Republicans are now successful, the results will be nothing short of catastrophic,” said Sen. Patrick J. Leahy (D-Vt.) of Obamacare.
 “These are real people.”

-“For Republicans, there is no washing your hands of responsibility for the results that your president has told us will ensue,” Sen. Sheldon Whitehouse (D-R.I.) said.
+Sen. Sheldon Whitehouse (D-R.I.) said, “For Republicans, there is no washing your hands of responsibility for the results that your president has told us will ensue.”

 At least one Republican tried to fire back: “Every single member of the Senate agrees that preexisting conditions can and should be protected, period.
-The end,” Sen. Ted Cruz (Texas) said.
+The end,” Sen. Ted Cruz (Tex.) said.
 (Fact-checkers have pointed to their actions to repeal Obamacare without a plan to fully cover preexisting conditions.)

 3. Democrats are staying away from her faith — but Republicans are trying to drag them into that fight